 option dest 'vpnfirewall'

-6. Now we should configure DNS servers.
-The simplest approach is to use Surfshark DNS for the WAN interface of the router.
-You can add Surfshark DNS:
+Now you need to configure the DNS servers.
+The easiest approach would be to use Surfshark DNS for the WAN interface of the router.
+You can add the Surfshark DNS as shown below:

 uci set network.wan.peerdns='0'

 The file /etc/config/network should contain the section 'wan' with following strings (three bottom strings has been appended):

 config interface 'wan'